phaag/nfdump/README.md

 * __--enable-sflow__
 Build sflow collector sfcpad; default is __NO__
 * __--enable-nfpcapd__
-Build nfpcapd collector to create netflow data from interface traffic or precollected pcap traffic, similar to softflowd; default is __NO__
+Build nfpcapd collector to create netflow data from interface traffic or precollected pcap traffic; default is __NO__
 * __--enable-maxmind__
 Build geolookup program; default is __NO__
 *  __--enable-nsel__